Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Extensions: .wolf .WOLF \
 Bios: None
 Notes: \
-1. Copy your Wolfenstein 3D, Spear of Destiny, or Super Noah's Ark 3D dos folder into the rom folder then run the **Scan_for_new_games.wolf** script from within Emulationstation to create the proper shortcuts for your games.
+1. Copy your Wolfenstein 3D, Spear of Destiny, or Super Noah's Ark 3D dos folder into the wolf rom folder.
+Make sure you add them as their own subfolder within the wolf roms folder.
+Run the **Scan_for_new_games.wolf** script from within Emulationstation to create the proper shortcuts for your games.
-2. If while using the Retroarch ecwolf core you find you can't start Wolfenstein, make sure there's only one .exe in the Wolfenstein dos folder.
-Files like catalog.exe should be deleted from this folder.
+2. If while using the Retroarch ecwolf core you find you can't start Wolfenstein, make sure there's only one .exe in the Wolfenstein dos subfolder.
+Files like catalog.exe should be deleted from this subfolder.

 ### WonderSwan
 Emulator: lr-mednafen-wswan (aka lr-beetle-wswan) \